Slavery in Brazil: Malê revolt of 1835

 The largest and most significant of Brazilian slave uprisings occurred in Salvador.
 It was called the Muslim uprising of 1835.
 It was planned by an African-born Muslim ethnic group of slaves, the Malês, as a revolt that would free all of the slaves in Bahia.
 While organized by the Malês, all of the African ethnic groups were represented in the participants, both Muslim and non-Muslim.
 However, Brazilian-born slaves were conspicuously absent from the rebellion.
 An estimated 300 rebels were arrested, of which nearly 250 were African slaves and freedmen.
-Brazilian-born slaves and ex-slaves represented 40% of the population of Bahia, but a total of two mulattoes and three Brazilian-born blacks were arrested during the revolt.
-What's more, the uprising was efficiently quelled by mulatto troops by the day after its instigation.
+Brazilian-born slaves and ex-slaves represented 40% of the population of Bahia.
+Two mulattoes and three Brazilian-born blacks were arrested during the revolt.
+The uprising was efficiently quelled by mulatto troops the day after its instigation.

-The fact that Africans were not joined in the 1835 revolt by mulattoes was far from unusual; in fact, no Brazilian blacks had participated in the 20 previous revolts in Bahia during that time period.
-Masters played a large role in creating tense relations between Africans and Afro-Brazilians, for they generally favored mulattoes and native Brazilian slaves, who consequently experienced better manumission rates.
-Masters were aware of the importance of tension between groups to maintain the repressive status quo, as stated by Luis dos Santos Vilhema, circa 1798, "...if African slaves are treacherous, and mulattoes are even more so; and if not for the rivalry between the former and the latter, all the political power and social order would crumble before a servile revolt..."
-The master class was able to put mulatto troops to use controlling slaves with little backlash, thus, the freed black and mulatto population was considered as much an enemy to slaves as the white population.
+The fact that Africans were not joined in the 1835 revolt by mulattoes was far from unusual; in fact, no Brazilian blacks had participated in the 20 previous revolts in Bahia.
+Slaveowners played a large role in creating tense relations between Africans and Afro-Brazilians, because they generally favored mulattoes and native Brazilian slaves, who consequently experienced better manumission rates.
+Slaveowners were aware of the importance of tension between groups to maintain the repressive status quo, as stated by Luis dos Santos Vilhema, circa 1798, "...if African slaves are treacherous, and mulattoes are even more so; and if not for the rivalry between the former and the latter, all the political power and social order would crumble before a servile revolt..."
+The master class was able to put mulatto troops to use controlling slaves with little backlash.
+Therefore, the freed black and mulatto population was considered as much an enemy to slaves as the white population.